daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 code ~/.bash_profile
 ```

-Then past the following at the end of the file
+Then paste the following at the end of the file
 (make sure not to overwrite any existing lines)
 and save it afterwards: